OnlyStreams/os-backend/README.md

 ## Development setup

 1. Create a new virtual environment.
-2. Install the packages using `pip install -r requirements.txt`.
+2. Install the packages using `pip install -r requirements.lock.txt`.
 3. Create a new `.env` file and put the following inside:
     ```
    # Django secret key used for hashing (do not share!)